Board of Governors

 District 9

-After graduation, he went to the University of Kansas, attending the law school there.
+Cliff Wiley attended the University of Kansas for his undergraduate and law degrees.
 A successful athlete during his time there - he won All-America honors 13 times and was part of the team that won the NCAA indoor title in the 1,600 relay in 1977.
-This success was later recognised by him being inducted into the Kansas Athletics Hall of Fame.
-Wiley was always more than just an athlete, during his time at university, for instance, he served as leader of the Black American Law Students Association.
+This success was later recognized by his being inducted into the Kansas Athletics Hall of Fame.
+He served as leader of the Black American Law Students Association.
 During his time at the University of Kansas, Wiley was involved in a case against the NCAA over his personal funding.
 He was awarded an injunction that allowed him to continue to compete.
 The case was eventually dismissed (after Wiley had graduated) but it did lead to a voluntary rule change by the NCAA.
+After leaving college, Wiley settled in Kansas City, Kansas, and became a lawyer.

 Laurie Williams, L'86 (2027)